emberjs/website/source/guides/ember-cli/installing.md

 * Windows or Mac users [can simply download and run the installer](http://nodejs.org/download/).
 * Linux users [can check out this great guide](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager) by Joyent for install instructions.

-Once you've got node.js installed, re-run the above ```node --version``` to verify the install.
+Once you've got node.js installed, re-run the above ```node --version``` to verify your install.

 ## Installing Ember

-Having node.js installed lets you use the Node Package Manager which makes installing easy.
+Node Package Manager (npm) comes bundled with node.js and makes installing easy.

 Let's install Ember by running the following: